Eamonbaloun/PC-Beginners-Guide/README.md

 ### GPU
 The big question: [Nvidia or AMD](https://youtu.be/BJ75QVCip88)?
 Personally, I’ve never bought an AMD GPU because I find Nvidia’s price premium worth it for better drivers, stability, and features (like DLSS).
 That said, AMD offers great specs at lower prices.
 My advice: **12GB of VRAM is the minimum, but 16GB is ideal**.
 Spend more if you can—going for a higher-end GPU upfront prevents you from needing an upgrade when newer games demand more power.
 As to which brand to buy I would refer to this video [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo)
 *(Side note: if you do creative work, Nvidia’s CUDA cores have been supported on most creative programs for years, offering a huge boost to rendering and encoding.
-Check out the video I linked for more detail.)*
+Check out the first video called NVIDA or AMD for more detail.)*

 ### Cooler
 Cooling is crucial to your system’s performance and longevity.
 Whether you’re choosing air or liquid, **Noctua is my go too company for air cooling. go for the best cooler you can afford**.
 Better cooling will let your system run faster for longer without throttling, meaning you won’t need to upgrade as often.
 For air, I recommend Noctua’s NH-D15.
 For AIO, the **ARCTIC Liquid Freezer** is a great choice.